gmateesc/WebAppDeploymentAutomation/README.md

 ```

 This will deploy the web app to the local host.
+An example output from running the playbook is shown [here](https://github.com/gmateesc/WebAppDeploymentAutomation/blob/master/doc/deploy_web_service.log).

-To deploy to other hosts, edit the inventory file in the WebAppDeploymentAutomation directory.
+To deploy to other hosts, edit the inventory file in the WebAppDeploymentAutomation directory and add the hosts.